-- outdoor activity areas on site should be located so as to minimize impacts of noise and visual intrusion upon neighbouring residential properties. - 7. wherever appropriate, setbacks to upper floors may be required in order to maintain the appearance of a low-rise facade along the residential block front. - siting, massing and orientation of buildings must ensure that existing views enjoyed by adjacent residential properties are not unduly compromised. - 9. where courtyards, common green spaces or children's play areas exist in adjacent residential developments, new community/public-use developments are encouraged to link their open space with adjacent public open space. - 10. garbage/recycling areas on site should be located at the rear of the site, and be adequately screened by fencing, or landscaping, or both.
+- (vi) outdoor activity areas on site should be located so as to minimize impacts of noise and visual intrusion upon neighbouring residential properties. - (vii) wherever appropriate, setbacks to upper floors may be required in order to maintain the appearance of a lowrise facade along the residential block front. - (viii) siting, massing and orientation of buildings must ensure that existing views enjoyed by adjacent residential properties are not unduly compromised. - (ix) where courtyards, common green spaces or children's play areas exist in adjacent residential developments, new community/public-use developments are encouraged to link their open space with adjacent public open space. - (x) garbage/recycling areas on site should be located at the rear of the site, and be adequately screened by fencing, or landscaping, or both.

-c.
-Transition areas
+(c) Transition areas